 - Decreased risk of developing coronary artery disease1

-Of course, walking and running are weight-bearing exercises strongly recommended in the Save Our Bones Program to increase bone density, in addition to targeted exercises that build the areas most susceptible to fractures.
+Of course, walking and running are weight-bearing exercises strongly recommended in the Osteoporosis Reversal Program to increase bone density, in addition to targeted exercises that build the areas most susceptible to fractures.

 In fact, a study published in the American Journal of Public Health showed that regular jogging actually increased the femoral neck (the column of bone connecting the head of the femur and the shaft, just below the hip joint) density in men aged 20 to 59.2 A strong femoral neck is vital to preventing hip fractures.